Often enjoyed during the summer days, Mizu yokan, a chilled Japanese red bean jelly with chestnut is a traditional sweet in Japan.

-Yokan is made of just a few simple ingredients; azuki red bean paste, sugar, and kanten (or agar agar – If you never heard of this ingredient, visit this page).
+Yokan is made of just a few simple ingredients; azuki red bean paste, sugar, and kanten (If you never heard of this ingredient, visit this page).
 Unlike gelatin, kanten is vegan/vegetarian friendly, so everyone can enjoy this jelly.

 When the proportion of water content is higher, the jelly is called Mizu Yokan (水ようかん), as mizu means “water” in Japanese.
 Because it doesn’t taste as heavy as Neri Yokan, chilled Mizu Yokan is often enjoyed during the summer.

-My family prefers Mizu Yokan over regular Yokan and today I’m sharing a very easy Mizu Yokan recipe, and I think it’s more enjoyable if you’re new to this traditional Japanese sweets.
+My family prefers Mizu Yokan over regular Yokan and today I’m sharing a very easy Mizu Yokan recipe, and I think it’s more enjoyable if you’re new to these traditional Japanese sweets.

 Various Types of Yokan

-Instead of Azuki red beans flavor, some yokan are instead made with chestnuts (Kuri Yokan 栗ようかん), Japanese sweet potatoes (Imo Yokan 芋ようかん), or the combination of white beans and Matcha (Matcha Yokan 抹茶ようかん).
+Instead of Azuki red beans flavor, some yokan is instead made with chestnuts (Kuri Yokan 栗ようかん), Japanese sweet potatoes (Imo Yokan 芋ようかん), or the combination of white beans and Matcha (Matcha Yokan 抹茶ようかん).